-To request a review, you must put in writing the reasons why you feel the decision is incorrect.
+To request a review, put in writing the reasons why you feel the decision is incorrect.
 You should also include any additional information or changes in your circumstances, which could affect the outcome of your application.
 Where appropriate, attach any new documents in support of your request for a review, for example from your doctor, if you have not sent them before.

-Your letter and any supporting documentation should be sent to the local Housing Options team.
+Your letter and any supporting documentation should be sent to your local Housing Options team.
 The reviews are conducted by an officer senior to the original decision maker.You will be sent a letter advising you of the outcome of your review within 56 days.

 Should your review be unsuccessful in changing the decision, you have the right to appeal to a county court within 21 days of receiving your letter.
 You should seek independent legal advice from a solicitor.